Working with reports

 -

-In the Evaluation parameters field, select the appropriate parameter and specify a value or a range of values for it.
+In the Evaluation parameters field, select the appropriate parameter and specify its value or a range of values.

 Evaluation parameters are used as criteria for assessment of agent performance.
 For more information about the parameters and how to generate a report based on them, see Evaluation parameters.